SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Experiments

-{\bf Watermark Robustness.} Table~\ref{tab:robustness_full} summarizes robustness across 16 photometric, geometric, temporal, and post-processing attacks.
-On average, \texttt{SPDMark} achieves $93.5\%$ robustness on SVD-XT and $94.4\%$ on ModelScope, outperforming VideoShield, VidSig, and VideoSeal.
-Across most photometric distortions (Gaussian noise, color jitter, rescaling), \texttt{SPDMark} maintains high accuracy, often above $95\%$.
-Performance under strong blur is lower than VideoSeal, consistent with the fact that post-processing methods can optimize directly for frequency-domain resilience, whereas \texttt{SPDMark} embeds its signal within the generative process.
-Under geometric changes such as rotation and cropping, \texttt{SPDMark} performs substantially better than noise-space approaches like VideoShield, reflecting improved spatial stability.
+\textbf{Watermark Robustness.} Table~\ref{tab:robustness_full} summarizes robustness across 16 photometric, geometric, temporal, and post-processing attacks.
+On average, \texttt{SPDMark} achieves $93.5\%$ robustness on SVD-XT and $93.9\%$ on ModelScope, outperforming VideoShield, VidSig, and VideoSeal overall.
+Across many photometric and temporal distortions, \texttt{SPDMark} maintains high extraction accuracy, with particularly strong performance under cropping, color jitter, and frame-level manipulations.
+Robustness is lower for stronger degradation-based attacks such as blur, rescaling, and denoising on ModelScope, but \texttt{SPDMark} still retains strong average performance.
+Under geometric transformations such as rotation and cropping, \texttt{SPDMark} substantially outperforms noise-space approaches like VideoShield, indicating improved spatial stability.
 For frame-level manipulations (drops, swaps, insertions, and trims), \texttt{SPDMark} achieves high extraction rates, aided by the per-frame alignment verification.
-Under recompression, denoising, and screen recording, \texttt{SPDMark} retains robustness that is competitive with or higher than other in-generation methods.
-While VideoSeal occasionally performs better under certain compression settings, \texttt{SPDMark} still maintains strong average performance.
-Overall, the results suggest that it yields robustness across a diverse range of perturbations, with particular strength in geometric and temporal settings.
+Under recompression, denoising, and screen recording, \texttt{SPDMark} remains competitive with or stronger than other in-generation methods, while VideoSeal occasionally performs better under certain compression settings.
+Overall, the results indicate that \texttt{SPDMark} remains robust across a diverse range of perturbations, with particular strength in geometric and temporal settings.